TotallyInformation/node-red-contrib-uibuilder/README.md

 * Have as many custom user interfaces as you want.
 Just 1 node is needed for each entry point.
 Use link nodes to send data from other parts of your flows.
 * Has a control interface separate to the message interface.
 Know when a browser connects or disconnects, send cached data.
 * Much lighter in weight and more mobile friendly than the Node-RED official Dashboard (assuming you don't use Angular as your framework).
-* Finds these front-end framework packages automatically and makes them available:  vue, bootstrap, bootstrap-vue, jquery, moonjs, reactjs, riot, angular, picnic,umbrellajs (note this list may expand).
+* Finds these front-end framework packages automatically and makes them available:  vue, bootstrap, bootstrap-vue, jquery, moonjs, reactjs, riot, angular, picnic, umbrellajs (note this list may expand).
 * Use **any** front-end framework you like.
 Tested with at least [JQuery](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example:-JQuery), [VueJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Simple-Example-using-VueJS), [MoonJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example,-MoonJS-with-Mini.CSS), [REACT](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example:-ReactJS), [UmbrellaJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example-Umbrella-JS-and-Picnic-CSS) and [Riot](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Basic-uibuilder-RIOT-example-displaying-values,-switch-and-select-box).
 * Use without any front-end framework if you like.
 Keep it light and simple.
 * The included front-end library provides connectivity to Node-RED and msg event handling.